MirrorNetworking/Mirror/doc/Articles/Guides/Communications/NetworkBehaviourCallbacks.md

 Below is some example call order for different modes

-> NOTE: `Start` is called by unity before the first frame, while normally this happens after Mirror's callbacks.
+> NOTE: `Start` is called by unity before the first frame, while normally this happens after MirrorNG's callbacks.
 But if you dont call ` NetworkServer.Spawn` the same frame as `instantiate` then start may be called first

 > Note: `OnRebuildObservers` and `OnSetHostVisibility` is now on `NetworkVisibility` instead of `NetworkBehaviour`